kergoth/system-setup/README.md

 - Logged in as your already-configured user.
 - On macOS, Command-Line Tools or XCode must be installed (See extras/ for scripts to install these).
+- (On Linux hosts) zsh is already installed.
+- (On non-Arch Linux hosts, for now) nix is already installed.

 ## Usage